Gemini 8: Thruster incident: cause and outcome

 No conclusive reason for the thruster malfunction was found.
 The most probable cause was determined to be an electrical short, most likely due to a static electricity discharge.
 Power still flowed to the thruster, even when it was switched off.
 To prevent recurrence of this problem, spacecraft designs were changed so each thruster would have an isolated circuit.

+Quote from Flight: My Life in Mission Control by Chris Kraft, page 256:

+Engineers tore into the OAMS system when the spacecraft got home and found a short circuit that made one thruster fire continuously.
+We learned an important lesson -never put electrical power to any system unless it’s supposed to be on.
+The OAMS was rewired so that a short circuit would always give us a dead thruster, not one that kept firing until a circuit breaker was opened by an astronaut.

 The Deputy Administrator of NASA, Dr. Robert Seamans, was attending a celebratory dinner sponsored by the Goddard Space Flight Center, at which Vice President Hubert Humphrey was the guest speaker, when the problem arose.
 The incident inspired Seamans to review NASA's problem investigation procedures, modeled after military crash investigations, and on April 14, 1966, to formalize a new procedure in Management Instruction 8621.1, Mission Failure Investigation Policy And Procedures.
 This gave the Deputy Administrator the option of performing independent investigations of major failures, beyond those failure investigations for which the various Program Office officials were normally responsible.
 It declared: "It is NASA policy to investigate and document the causes of all major mission failures which occur in the conduct of its space and aeronautical activities and to take appropriate corrective actions as a result of the findings and recommendations."
 Seamans first invoked this new procedure immediately following the fatal Apollo 1 spacecraft fire on January 27, 1967.
 It was also invoked after the next critical in-flight failure, which occurred on the Apollo 13 lunar mission in April 1970.

 McDonnell Aircraft Corporation, the Gemini spacecraft prime contractor, also changed its procedures.
 Prior to the accident, McDonnell's top engineers would be at Cape Kennedy Air Force Station for the launch, then fly to Mission Control in Houston, Texas for the rest of the mission.
 The problem occurred while they were en route, so it was decided to keep McDonnell engineers in Houston for the entire mission.